flatcar-archive/flatcar-docs/os/migrating-to-clcs.md

     version: 3.1.6
 ```

-Omitting the version specification declares that the unit file should use the version of etcd matching the running version of Flatcar Linux.
+Omitting the version specification declares that the unit file should use the version of etcd matching the running version of Flatcar Container Linux.

 Configuration options in this section can be provided the same way as they were in a cloud-config, with the exception of dashes (`-`) being replaced with underscores (`_`) in key names.